Charged with Malicious Damage of Property in Massachusetts? Protect Your Record and Your Future!

 Recent Case Win

-Attorney Patrick Donovan successfully defended a client accused of Mal.
-Damage in Massachusetts.
+Attorney Patrick Donovan successfully defended a client accused of Malicious Destruction of Property in Massachusetts.
 The prosecution lacked solid evidence proving intent, and the charges were dismissed before trial.
 This highlights why having an experienced lawyer matters.

 FAQs About Malicious Damage in Massachusetts